Skip to main content

 All 7 items BSI lists are covered by existing procedures.
 The problem is that BSI could not find them because:

-1. The PMS Plan's traceability table (R-TF-007-001, lines 40–52) maps Annex III 1(b) requirements to procedure codes (e.g., "GP-007", "GP-004") but does not cite specific sections or pages within those procedures.
+1. The PMS Plan's traceability table (R-TF-007-001) mapped Annex III 1(b) requirements to procedure codes (e.g., "GP-007", "GP-004") but did not cite specific section headings within those procedures.

-2. BSI reviewed PDF exports — internal links between documents were non-functional.
+2. BSI reviewed PDF exports; internal links between documents were non-functional.

 3. The SOPs are spread across multiple procedures (GP-004, GP-006, GP-007, GP-014, GP-016, GP-020, SP-004-001) and their relationship to the PMS Plan is not explicitly described in a single place.